Blog

 • If you are targeting a relatively small niche market and only seeing a response from 1% of that market, you might need to reinforce marketing efforts to reach more people overall.

-The insights you gain will depend greatly on your firm’s individual situation, market, and the data you’re able to obtain, but those insights will be extremely valuable as you tune your marketing efforts for maximum results.
-There simply is no better way to improve your marketing results than to learn as much as you can about the audience you are marketing to.
+The insights you gain will depend greatly on your firm’s specific situation, market, and the data you’re able to obtain, but those insights will be extremely valuable as you tune your marketing efforts for maximum results.
+There simply is no better way to improve your marketing results than to learn as much as possible about the audience you are marketing to.

 Takeaway: